Kuramoto model on Sierpinski Gasket I: Harmonic maps: Extending to p.c.f. fractals

-We are now ready to formulate the boundary value problem for HMs in general.
+Next, we turn to the boundary value problem for HMs on a general p.c.f. fractal.
 Following the strategy developed for the SG, to construct HMs on p.c.f. fractals we formulate the boundary value problem for a harmonic function on the fundamental domain of the covering space.
-To this end, fix a level $m\in\N$ and the degree
+To this end, fix level $m\in\N$ and the degree vector